-It is critical for you to be able to put theory into practice.
-Your time in the program includes field experience and student teaching, which ensure that you have practiced your skills under the guidance of a cooperating teacher and university supervisor.
-Program staff will talk with you further about field experience, student teaching, portfolio, and testing requirements.
+It’s critical to be able to put theory into practice.
+As part of the program, you’ll participate in field experience and student teaching, ensuring you have practiced your skills under guidance of a cooperating teacher and university supervisor.
+Program staff will work with you to explore field experience, student teaching, portfolio, and testing requirements.

 *Saint Mary’s M.A in English as a Second Language program is designed to prepare students to seek a K-12 ESL teacher licensure in Minnesota.
 This program is approved by the Minnesota Professional Educator Licensing and Standards Board (PELSB).
 For more information about Saint Mary’s K-12 teaching programs and professional licensure, visit our Professional Licensure page.